apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 - The resources required to be deployed for this asset have been pre-selected, and you should just need to clone the `mcm-aiops-gitops` repository in your Git Organization if you have not already done so and the resources selected in the [infrastructure](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and [services](0-bootstrap/single-cluster/2-services/kustomization.yaml) layers will be deployed.

 - The asset is set to automatically connect OpenShift Clusters running within vSphere and IBM Cloud into Red Hat Advanced Cluster Management.
-These are used as examples only, and you will need to replace this configuration files with your own.
+These are used as examples only, and you will need to replace this configuration files with your own. --- requires RHACM >2.3 * Manual steps are required for this initial version of the asset.

-- Additionally, the asset will automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD and then deploy a sample application.
+- Additionally, the asset will automatically create a connection to an AWS account and deploy an OpenShift Cluster into AWS via ArgoCD.
 Again, this configuration is for an example only and you will need to replace these files with your own.

 - Connections to IaaS environments can be automatically done as part of the deployment of this asset.
 A basic example of this connecting to a vSphere Cluster is included as an example.

-- Finally, the asset will provide example OpenShift Pipeline for deploying a Virtual Machine to the IaaS environment.
+- The asset will provide example OpenShift Pipeline for deploying a Virtual Machine to the IaaS environment.

+- Finally, we have included an example application which can deployed via GitOps to OpenShift Clusters configured into Red Hat Advanced Cluster Management.

 ### Tasks: